 |

-Prevention is your first line of defense with any disease.
+Prevention is your first line of defense, as with any disease.
 Buying certified disease-free seeds, seedlings, and mature plants can help keep spores out of your landscape.
-Spores are spread by insects, tools, clothing, splashing rain, and the wind, so you’ll still have to be on the lookout.
+Insects, tools, clothing, splashing rain, and the wind can spread these spores, so you still have to be on the lookout.
 You can prevent cucurbit scab from occurring with some simple cultural practices:

 All